+- Parents/Guardians will be notified

-- Parents being notified in writing and a letter placed in student file. - Mark of "0" on the assignment in questions and additional assignment given to ensure student meets the given objectives of learning. - Suspension - Recommendation for expulsion
+- Mark of "0" on the assignment in questions and additional assignment given to ensure student meets the given objectives of learning.

+- Suspension

 Student Dress

 Students are expected to conform to reasonable standards of dress and grooming.
 Extreme or obscene styles are unacceptable in our school.
 Administration has the authority to require any student to change to more suitable garb before being re-admitted to class.
 The following guidelines will apply: